Best Car Insurance for College Students

 Occasional Driving

-If your parents' insurance policy includes a permissive use clause, you may not need your own policy if you only drive occasionally.
+If your parents' insurance policy includes a permissive use clause, you may not need your own policy if you drive only occasionally.
 This clause typically covers infrequent use, often defined as fewer than 12 instances annually.

 When College Students Should Consider Their Own Policy